 Two supervisors from the ERS Selection Committee will be assigned to projects.
 The chosen supervisors are expected to be unbiased, and they should have a background in a field which is closely related to that of the assigned project.

-The supervisors involve one or more reviewers from the research area of the project under review.
+The selection of the reviewers is done by the supervisors.
+Those involve one or more reviewers from the research area of the project under review.
 Thus, there will be at least two reviews for each application, which facilitating a reliable and comprehensive assessment.

 Code of Conduct